huawei-noah/Pretrained-Language-Model/PMLM/README.md

 We release two models for downloading: [u-PMLM-R](https://drive.google.com/file/d/1SdytT4TQVIOUcbCQfGSSA067mde0ytA3/view?usp=sharing) and [u-PMLM-A](https://drive.google.com/file/d/15yBa896-1RpsJJB8mKCmy14Xi8gRFAii/view?usp=sharing).
 Both models are trained on Wikipedia and BookCorpus.
 Both models use the cased version of BERT vocabulary and the uniform distribution takes values in [0.1.0].
 We observe that there are no much differences regarding performances when trained with uniform distribution valued in [0,0.5].
 Note that the sequence length is set to 128 rather than 512, hence the embedding for positions 128~511 are not trained for u-PMLM-A, which might harm tasks requiring more than 128 tokens per sequence such as SQuAD.
 This is not a problem for U-PMLM-R though, as it uses relative position.

+## Employing PMLM for arbitrily ordered text generation (30/04/2021 updated)
+We release the PMLM  model that has been finetuned on the wikitext-103 dataset.
+The model can be downloded [here](https://drive.google.com/file/d/1jRcBO4wQiR_eZW3V58iCBn18MgXz4oLz/view?usp=sharing).
+Use the command ```python interactive_conditional_samples_sincos_acrostic``` for text generation.

+Note: The code can also load the pretrained PMLM models such as u-PMLM-A and u-PMLM-R. However, the pretrained models are trained with BERT-style data, where 50% of the training sequences are composed of two sentences that are not adjacent.
+Thus the generated sentences are not coherent at some position in the middle.
+The PMLM model finetuned with wikitext-103, however, does not have such problem as the training sequence are coherent sentences in the corpus.

 ## Detailed  experimental results on dev set of GLUE for u-PMLM-R
 In our original paper, we did not search for a good hyperparameter setting on GLUE tasks for u-PMLM.
 We just followed the settings of BERT.